tristanpenman/n64-heart-rust/README.md

 # N64 💛 Rust

-This repo will contain source code for a selection of simple Nintendo 64 ROMs, demonstrating how Rust can be used to program the Nintendo 64.
+This repo contains source code for a selection of simple Nintendo 64 ROMs.
+These examples demonstrate how Rust can be used to program the Nintendo 64.

 ## Examples

-This is the rough outline for the examples in this repo:

 1. [Old School C](#old-school-c)
 2. [Calling Rust from C](#calling-rust-from-c)